gonodono/adbsms/README.md

 The app offers two levels of access to the SMS Provider:

-+ Read-only, by acquiring the `READ_SMS` permission.
++ Read-only, by acquiring the `READ_SMS` permission

   This option is the most straightforward of the two.
 However, on Marshmallow and above, you will be able to view only `inbox` and `sent` messages.

-+ Full access, by temporarily assuming the default SMS app role.
++ Full access, by temporarily assuming the default SMS app role

   This one will grant you full read and write access on each applicable version, but your messaging will be largely nonfunctional while adbsms is the default.